Hackney Carriage and Private Hire Licensing Policy

 Applications will only be accepted if they include the following:

-2. 2 colour, passport sized photographs of the applicant taken within the last month prior to the application which conform to the standards required by HM Passport Office
+- One colour, passport sized photograph of yourself taken within the last month prior to the application which conforms to the standards required by HM Passport Office.
+This requirement is waived if you hold a current driver's licence with the Council

 5.1 Licence Fee